Self-Care in a Pandemic: How Do You Be Kind to Yourself?

 “The entire concept of ‘self-care’ seemed alien to me until this year.
 But now, it centres my days and life,” a friend replies.

 The silver lining in the dark, dark cloud we have been living in for the past few months, has been a heightened sense of awareness about our mental health needs.

 The work from home routine, the blurring of the work-life boundaries, and the constant pressure of being productive, have practically pushed us to recognize when to stop, and to just breathe.

 This Mental Health Day, FIT sought to understand the need for self-care in a constantly changing environment, and how it means different things to different people.

-Ritika Aggarwal, Consultant Psychologist at Jaslok Hospital and Research Centre suggests that there is no universal definition of 'productivity’ – especially right now.
+Ritika Aggarwal, Consultant Psychologist at Jaslok Hospital and Research Centre shares that there is no universal definition of 'productivity’ - especially right now.
 Some individuals may be able to cope better by doing more work, while others might need to take a little bit more downtime to deal with their emotions.

 “Neither is right or wrong, but we need to understand what works best for us.
 When we figure that out, we should communicate this to those around us.”Ritika Aggarwal

 Commenting on the same, Dr Raj Kumar Srivastava, Senior Consultant and Head, Department of Mental Health and Behavioral Sciences, Max Super Speciality Hospital, New Delhi, says, “One should not take the pressure to be productive all day.
 If you are being productive, it is better, yes, but even if you are not, it's alright.
 The most crucial thing during this pandemic is to keep yourself happy whether you are productive or not.”

 Once we accept these changes, it is essential to redefine and create new, personal goals for ourselves, which may not necessarily be the same as someone else’s.